-»From pleasure castle to summer residence«
+»From pleasure palace to summer residence«

 A little bit of royal everyday life: The permanent exhibition at the New Palace includes Dresden’s only domed Classicist building, the reconstructed royal court kitchen and the Catholic chapel.
 The permanent exhibition illustrates the history of the estate and courtly life at Pillnitz Palace & Park.

 Domed Hall (ballroom and dining hall)